 OptionShortRequiredDescription

---ai-aNoAI agent to configure: claude, codex, gemini, github
+--ai-aNoAgent to configure; repeat for claude, codex, gemini, and/or github

 --project-pNoTarget .csproj file (auto-detects if single .csproj exists)